On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Results of the molecular dynamics simulations

-The effect of the non-uniform distribution of oxygen atoms on the MAC is shown in Figure \ref{fig:MAC_Tg300K}a with the red line.
-The MAC decreases significantly if there are more oxygen atoms near the surface.
+As depicted in Figure \ref{fig:MAC_Tg300K}a with the red line, the MAC decreases significantly if there are more oxygen atoms near the surface.
 This accumulation at the top surface prevents new oxygen atoms from being accommodated, indicating that the mass accommodation coefficient is affected by the local oxygen concentration near the surface.
+Thus, in this region the MAC is affected by a separation of time scales: The time period over which a gas molecule interacts with the surface is much shorter than the time period over which local oxygen concentration near the surface changes.
 Therefore, if the iron particle does not have a spatially uniform composition, internal transport may limit the oxidation rate of iron particles.